-But in the midst of such tribulations we have a living hope, and is that that we serve the living God.
+In the midst of such tribulations, we have a living hope: we serve the living God.
 Christ said to His disciples:

 27 What I tell you in darkness, that speak ye in light: and what ye hear in the ear, that preach ye upon the housetops.